BurendoUK/burendo-handbook-public/docs/static-menu/intro.md

 ---
+title: Intro
 sidebar_position: 1
 slug: /
-pagination_next: null
-pagination_prev: null
 ---
 # The Burendo Handbook

 Welcome to the **Burendo Handbook**.

 The Burendo Handbook is designed to be the voice of the Burendoer and it is created, maintained and written by Burendoers.
 We want to give the outside world a flavour of what it is like working for Burendo and hearing it straight from Burendoers.

 We intend to give an overview of how we look after our people, what matters to us, what it's like working on a client and what it's like when you are not working on a client.
 Please use the search functionality to help find what you're looking for, or feel free to browse the pages by category on the left.

 ## How does the Handbook fit in?